-- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in tax laws, tax treaties, and regulations or the interpretation of them, including Pillar One and Pillar Two related taxes as proposed by the OECD and which are being implemented by many jurisdictions in which we operate beginning in 2024.
-At this time, we do not expect Pillar 2 legislation to have a material impact to our consolidated financial statement; - changes to our assessment of our ability to realize our deferred tax assets that are based on estimates of our future results, the feasibility of possible tax planning strategies, and the economic and political environments in which we do business; - the outcome of current and future tax audits, examinations or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.
+- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in tax laws, tax treaties, and regulations or the interpretation of them, including Pillar One and Pillar Two related taxes as proposed by the OECD Organization for Economic Co-operation and Development (the "OECD") and which are being began to be implemented by many jurisdictions in which we operate beginning in 2024.
+At this time, we do not expect Pillar 2 Two legislation to have a material impact to our consolidated financial statement, statements; - changes to our assessment of our ability to realize our deferred tax assets that are based on estimates of our future results, the feasibility of possible tax planning strategies, and the economic and political environments in which we do business; - the outcome of current and future tax audits, examinations or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.